-Shadow AI Security in SaaS: Challenges, Risks, and How to Protect Data
+Shadow AI Security in SaaS: Risks, Challenges, and How to Protect Data

-The recent surge in generative AI (GenAI) adoption has sparked a race amongst companies to integrate GenAI into their products and services, seeking to deliver more value to users.
+The recent surge in AI adoption has sparked a race amongst companies to integrate AI into their products and services, seeking to deliver more value to users.
 That’s good news for efficiency-seeking employees, but unfortunately it's given rise to a new security concern: shadow AI.
 A subset of shadow IT, shadow AI refers to the unapproved or unsanctioned use of AI tools and copilots within an organization.
 While AI can boost efficiency and innovation, when left unregulated, it can create serious security risks.

 Types of Shadow AI